 The student transcribes communications documents such as: letters, case histories, medical evaluations, medical reports, and summaries from a voice transcriber.
 Most medical specialties are included.
 Emphasis is placed on the correct medical terminology and spelling, medical form format, and rapid production of mailable copy.
 Office procedures, basic grammar rules, spelling, punctuation, and proofreading are reviewed.

-Prerequisite: OFT 108 or placement by department, MAT 020 or placement into MAT 101 or higher and Access.
-Medical, legal and business projects help students learn to process specialized documents.
-Group assignments aid in the development of teamwork and decision-making skills.
+Prerequisite: OFT 108 or placement by department, MAT 020 or placement into MAT 101 or higher

 OFT 214-Excel and Access